rspack-contrib/ts-checker-rspack-plugin/README.md

 ## Notice

-This plugin is forked from [TypeStrong/fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin).
+This plugin is forked from [TypeStrong/fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin), the original author is [Piotr Oleś](https://github.com/piotr-oles).
 The function of this plugin is basically the same as `fork-ts-checker-webpack-plugin`.

 > Big thanks to `fork-ts-checker-webpack-plugin` creators and contributors for their great work. ❤️